In this document unless the context otherwise requires:

 2.1.1 We will provide carriage on a flight when you present your booking reference number, physical photographic identification identifying you as the passenger named in the booking and valid travel documentation (e.g. passport, visa) where applicable.

-2.1.2 The ticket is the prima facie evidence of the contract of carriage between Carrier and the passenger named on the ticket.
+2.1.2 The valid ticket is the prima facie evidence of the contract of carriage between Carrier and the passenger named on the ticket.
 The ticket issued by us or an authorized agent remains at all times the property of the issuing Carrier.
 The Conditions of Contract contained in the ticket is a summary of these Conditions of Carriage.

 2.1.3 A Ticket is not transferable to another person.
 If someone other than the person presents your Ticket for travel, we have the right to refuse to carry that person.
-However, if we fail to recognize that the person is not you and as a result transport the person or give them a refund, we are not obliged to replace your Ticket and we are discharged from all and any liability to provide a refund.
+However, if we fail to recognise that the person is not you and as a result transport the person or give them a refund, we are not obliged to replace your Ticket and we are discharged from all and any liability to provide a refund.

 2.1.4 A copy of the credit/debit card used to pay for tickets must be presented along with the itinerary at check-in for verification purposes.
 If you are unable to bring the card with you to present at check-in, a photocopy of both sides of the card may be considered satisfactory.
 Any copies must be signed by the card holder with an original signature that matches that on the back of the card.
 Passengers unable to present the credit card used for purchase or the appropriate photocopy with original signature will be denied boarding.